braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 > gui.get('CLOSE')
 > ````
 >
-> ① Same as in note ① ② ③ of Code 6.
+> ① Same as in notes ①-③ of Code 8.
 >